 - 1 cup filtered water, split in half (Alternately you can use hydrosol or tea here to add a specific herbal flavor, such as green tea or peppermint tea)

-- 1 cup maple syrup or honey, or half of each
+- 1 cup maple syrup or raw unfiltered honey, or half of each

-- 1 tsp. vanilla extract (optionally you can use 1/2 tsp. vanilla extract and 1/2 tsp. another extract for flavoring.
+- 1 tsp. vanilla extract (optionally you can use 1/2 tsp. vanilla and 1/2 tsp. some other extract for flavoring.
 Peppermint, almond, orange, lemon, etc. are all great options)

-- arrowroot powder, cocoa powder, cinnamon, toasted coconut flakes, etc. for dusting the finished marshmallows (optional – you can leave the marshmallows plain too, you do not have to dust them)
+- arrowroot powder, cocoa powder, cinnamon powder, toasted coconut flakes, etc. for dusting the finished marshmallows (optional - you can leave the marshmallows plain too, you do not have to dust them)

-- Either grease your pan (8×8 for large marshmallow squares or a 9×13 for smaller marshmallow squares) or line it both ways with unbleached parchment paper.
-If using parchment paper, you can easily remove the marshmallows from the pan using the “handles” that the parchment paper makes.
+- Either grease your pan (8x8 for large marshmallow squares or a 9x13 for smaller marshmallow squares) or line it both ways with unbleached parchment paper.
+If using parchment paper, you can easily remove the marshmallows from the pan using the "handles" that the parchment paper makes.
 If coating the marshmallows, spread a thin layer evenly in the bottom of the pan.

 - In your mixing bowl pour in 1/2 cup water and whisk in the gelatin, set aside to let the gelatin bloom.